vuejs/language-tools/extensions/vscode-vue-language-features/README.md

 > If using Vetur's [Customizable Scaffold Snippets](https://vuejs.github.io/vetur/guide/snippet.html#customizable-scaffold-snippets), recommend use [Snippet Generator](https://marketplace.visualstudio.com/items?itemName=wenfangdu.snippet-generator) convert to VSCode Snippets.

-> If your project included Storebook or `@types/react`, make sure you have config tsconfig `types` option to avoid template type-checking affect by react types.
+> If your project included Storybook or `@types/react`, make sure you have config tsconfig `types` option to avoid template type-checking affect by react types.
 >
 > It should like this:
 > ```json